Mock exams

 Find gaps before they cost you on test day

 Reading notes feels productive but doesn't surface gaps.
 A mock exam does.
 The questions you can't answer are the topics to go back to.
-The questions you barely answered are the ones to drill harder.
-The result: a focused review plan instead of generic re-reading.
+The questions you barely answer are the ones to drill.
+You get a focused review plan instead of generic re-reading.

 If you can't answer it on a mock, you won't answer it on the real test.